We make money helping people book cruises, and from advertisers / affiliate partners. As an Amazon Associate, I earn from qualifying purchases.

 Best and Worst West Coast Cruises For People Worried About Motion Sickness

-This is one of the most common questions that we get from clients who ask us to help them plan their cruise vacation.
+This is one of the most common questions that we get from clients who ask us to help them plan their cruise ship vacation.
 Unfortunately, there are too many variables ever to promise a completely calm cruise, but certainly, some cruises will be better than others.
 While no itinerary will also be 100% calm, and some people are more sensitive to the rocking of the ship caused by the ocean, some itineraries will be better than others if motion sickness on a cruise is a concern.
 For instance,

-Best For Motion Sickness:
+Best Cruises For People With Motion Sickness:

 Inside Passage Alaska Cruise sailing out of Vancouver will feature protected waters for most of your voyage without significant amounts of exposure to ocean swells.

-Worst For Motion Sickness:
+Worst West Coast Cruises For Motion Sickness:

 Repositioning cruises to Seattle or Vancouver that pass by the Oregon Coast have a bad reputation for experiencing rough waters regularly.
 Specifically, the area between San Francisco and Astoria, Oregon but also all the way up the coast until you sail through the Straight of Juan de Fuca and ultimately enter the calm waters of the Salish Sea.